mlflow/mlflow-export-import/README.md

     * For example, copy an experiment from one user to another.
   * Backup your MLflow objects to external storage so they can be restored if needed.
   * Disaster recovery.
 Save your MLflow objects to external storage so they can be replicated to another tracking server.
-  * Supports new Databricks Unity Catalog models.
+  * Supports registered models in both the Databricks Workspace Model Registry and Unity Catalog Model Registry.

 ### MLflow Export Import scenarios